 There are pictorially represented stories for children and little pocket books full of everyday wisdom for those who do not prefer to read reams of obscure scriptures.
 If what you read touches you in some way, you can transfer a donation to the monastery, so more souls may be gladdened by teachings of kindness, temperance and generosity.

 There are some who say that Singapore lacks culture.
-My brush with Chinese Buddhism convinced me otherwise.
+Our brush with Chinese Buddhism convinced us otherwise.

 Timings: The temple is open everyday from 7 am to 7 pm.

 Dress code: Wear clothes that reach up to the knees and are not sleeveless or backless.

 Note: Pets are not allowed inside the temple.
 You can also register for a free weekly tour of the temple.